 Each campus unit is responsible for the regular cleaning and disinfection of its work areas, tools, and equipment.

 - Common Areas.
-Custodians will continue with routine cleaning as well as additional cleaning of high-touch areas in common areas including restrooms.
+Custodians will continue with routine cleaning.
 Custodians will also continue to remove trash and recycling from common areas, bathrooms, breakrooms, and kitchenettes.

 - Each unit is responsible for the cleaning and disinfection of offices, laboratories, conference rooms, workstations, and other unit-specific space.
-Each unit is also responsible for the removal of trash and recycling from unit-specific spaces.
-FP&M will provide additional guidance to building managers regarding the process for completing these tasks.
-Changes to these practices will be communicated to the best extent practicable.
+Custodians will remove trash and recycling from office spaces and labs.
 All faculty, staff, and volunteers are expected to keep their workspaces clean.
-Where available from building managers or supervisors, employees should use disinfectant spray and/or cleaning wipes on hard surfaces in their work areas where cleaning and disinfection is necessary and appropriate.
 Employees should ask their supervisor or divisional human resources office for more information or if they have concerns about cleaning or disinfecting in their work area.

-Please note that certain cleaning supplies, particularly hand sanitizer and cleaning wipes, may be in short supply.
 Units are encouraged to establish internal controls as needed to ensure supplies remain adequate.
-Free cleaning supplies from campus inventories can be obtained by completing an online request.
 If faculty, staff, and/or volunteers have allergies or chemical sensitivities to cleaning supplies and/or the use of cleaning supplies in their work area, they should consult their Divisional Disability Representative (DDR).

 Consequences for Non-Compliance

-University employees who violate this policy and/or associated policies, protocols, or procedures may be subject to disciplinary action, up to and including termination of employment, in accordance with the relevant policies and procedures applicable to their employee category.
+University faculty and staff who violate this policy and/or associated policies, protocols, or procedures will be subject to disciplinary action, up to and including termination of employment, in accordance with the relevant policies and procedures applicable to their employee category.

 All faculty, staff, and campus community members to whom this policy applies are responsible for becoming familiar with and following this policy.